burningmantech/ranger-clubhouse-web/README-development.md

 ### FORMS

 - The ch-form help uses ember-changeset which duplicates the model for editing.
-  The object which the form use is a 'proxy'.,
+  The object which the form use is a 'proxy'.

+- When using <select> be sure to set the select to a default value.
+Forms do not operate differently in a SPA environment.
+When 'submit' is clicked, the field values stored in variables/object is used NOT what is currently set on the form itself.